soggybag/Front-end-Web-Class-3/README.md

 ### 4 - Build a simple program tip calculator

+### 5 - JavaScript is the wild west when it comes to types

+Here is what the internet says:

+> There are just six types in JavaScript: Object, Number, String, Boolean, Null, and Undefined.
+Objects include arrays,
+> functions, and ordinary objects.
+Numbers may be integers or floating point or the special values NaN and Infinity .
+> Strings include the empty string, "" .

+You can assign any type to any variable, no matter what the previouse type was.

-### 5 - JavaScript is weird with Strings and Numbers
+#### - JavaScript is weird with Strings and Numbers

 Concatenate strings with the +.
 There is only one type of number.
-When combining numbers and strings with + it’s all string: 2 + “2” = “22”.
+When combining numbers and strings with + it’s all
+string: 2 + “2” = “22”.

+Due to complicated computer relted mathiness decimal values in JS can sometimes come up with unexpected values.
+For example:

+`6.6 / 0.1 = 65.99999999999999`

 Oh yeah and there are a few weird situations with =, ==, and +.
 Talk more about these later.

+Is this good or bad?
+Depends on your perspective.
+At the end of the day it is what it is.
+Give in to JavaScript's loose typing it's fun and easy.
+On occasion you'll end up with odd errors, but other languages all have their own foibles.

 ## Projects and Challenges